yasutakatou/IMS/README.md

 3. Give this label to messages that match the rule. (you use to analyze messages.)
 4. channel label.
 If detect rule, post message to channel defined.

-note) Date Format is "2006/01/02 15:04:05 Mon(-Sun)".
+note) Date Format is "2006/01/02 15:04:05 Mon(-Sun)".<br>
-  If you want to detect message include "Fault" and every day at 10:00-12:00, rule is
+  If you want to detect message include "Fault" and every day at 10:00-12:00, rule is<br>
   ```
   .*Fault.* .*/.*/.* 1[0-2]:.*:.* .*
   ```

-note) not only single define but can write plural rules.
+note) **not only single define but can write plural rules**.

 ## [Incidents]